FoxInGloves/Telegram-site-monitor-bot/README.md

 **[English](README.md) | [Русский](README.ru.md)**

-**Telegram Site Monitor Bot** is a lightweight and convenient solution on **Go** that allows you to **monitor website availability** and **promptly receive notifications in Telegram** in case of failures.
+**Telegram Site Monitor Bot** is a lightweight and convenient solution on **Go** that allows you to **monitor website availability** and **promptly receive notifications in Telegram** in case of failures

 ---

 ## 🔧 What does this bot do?

-- 📡 **Checks website availability** via HTTP/HTTPS.
+- 📡 **Checks website availability** via HTTP/HTTPS
-- 📬 **Sends notifications to Telegram** if the site becomes unavailable or works again.
+- 📬 **Sends notifications to Telegram** if the site becomes unavailable or works again
-- 📈 **Logs all checks**: both successful and unsuccessful to the file [year-month-date].log.
+- 📈 **Logs all checks**: both successful and unsuccessful to the file [year-month-date].log
-- 📋 Provides a summary of the `/status` command in telegram with the current state of sites.
+- 📋 Provides a summary of the `/status` command in telegram with the current state of sites

 ---

 ## 📦 Key features

-- ✅ Support for multiple sites.
+- ✅ Support for multiple sites
-- ⏱ Configurable intervals and request timeouts.
+- ⏱ Configurable intervals and request timeouts
-- 🔁 Automatic startup via systemd.
+- 🔁 Automatic startup via systemd
 - ⚙️ Configuration file can be changed without recompilation
-- 🔐 Security: configuration is stored locally, without third-party services.
+- 🔐 Security: configuration is stored locally, without third-party services

 ---

 ## 📂 Installation and configuration

-1. **Install Go** (v1.24.2 or higher).
+1. **Install Go** (v1.24.2 or higher)
-2. **Configure the server** (Linux, Ubuntu/Debian recommended).
+2. **Configure the server** (Linux, Ubuntu/Debian recommended)
 3. **Create a `config.toml` configuration file:**

 ```toml